-I don’t know how they took it but you know, my mother had to struggle, was having all the children.
-There were a few stories that my mother didn’t really tell us but she told it to one of my nieces and her husband because they did a video of it.
-In the video it had my mother telling her niece about her past.
-She wouldn’t really tell us, her own children.
+I don't know how they took it but you know, my mother had to struggle, having all the children.
+There were a few stories that my mother didn't really tell us but she told it to one of my nieces and her husband because they did a video of it.
+In the video it had my mother telling my niece about her past.
+She wouldn't really tell us, her own children.
 She said she had a tough time.

 I did find out about one thing that my mother did living in Lafayette.
 She walked all the way to Upper Happy Valley from where we were living and that's a good five or six miles.
 She went to Mr. and Mrs. Sano's house because we took over their place in Lafayette.
 Mr. and Mrs. Sano moved to Upper Happy Valley.
 And she walked the three of us, my brother Fred, myself and my sister Lillian.
 She wanted to get away from my father I guess, and she just took off.
 And Mr. and Mrs. Sano talked her into coming back to my father and so she came home that night all by herself with the three of us, carrying two of us.